Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Eye Color Change: The visual distinction between her Touka and White Mage personalities is made by shifts in her eye colors, with the latter's irises and pupils turning pure white.

 - Sharing a Body: Touka and the White Mage are two separate entities, with the latter having taken over the former's body, and both sides struggling for dominance over the other: the former is a pure-hearted girl who is hopelessly in love with Natsu; the latter is a Knight Templar who wants to eradicate all magic in the world.
+It later turns out that Touka's true form is an Exceed, and her human form is the White Mage/Faris' true appearance.
+The reason for the whole "sharing a body" experience was because Faris used her Whiteout on Touka to gain access to her dimension-crossing magic and ended up merging them together.

 - Nerves of Steel: Despite being terrified by the power of Fairy Tail's wizards, she opts to remain at the guild to meet "her sweet darling" Natsu.